Archiyopp/orchard-interview/README.md

 # Orchard Interview Project

 This is a project for the Orchard Interview.
 It displays two components with images and a few paragraphs of text.

+## Technologies

 The project is built using React.js, TypeScript, and Tailwind CSS.

 React was chosen because of the ease of use, my familiarity with it, and the ability to create reusable components, it also has a large community and a lot of resources available which could have helped in case I needed to add more interactivity to the project.